New to everything

 Re: New to everything

-Absolutely and exactly my thoughts.
-It is one of the reasons, for me personally, to reduce my posts on this wonderfull forum.
-I am not in business to help lowballers surviving whilst they polute the market place and kill my friends who got to make a living in your wonderfull country.puka pau wrote:Mend Master pretty much echoes my sentiments.
-Personally, I think that it's mainly the part-timers that constitiute most of the low-ballers.
+puka pau wrote:Mend Master pretty much echoes my sentiments.
+Personally, I think that it's mainly the part-timers that constitute most of the low-ballers.
 If WSR is your sole, full-time profession, you have to charge not only what the market will bear but also what you need to pay the piper.
-It's the part timers that are just after some beer money who can afford to lowball and not feel any negative financial effect.
+It's the part timers that are just after some beer money who can afford to low ball and not feel any negative financial effect.

 Cheers;